getsadzeg/resume/README.md

 - Devpost: http://devpost.com/BadBoy17

 ## About me
 I'm 13 years old software engineer from Tbilisi,Georgia.
 I started programming at the age of 9,and I really got great experience and met new people.
-When i'm not busy,I always attend lectures and tech talks,because I want to learn new things of all areas in technologies.
+When I'm not busy,I always attend lectures and tech talks,because I want to learn new things of all areas in technologies.
 Here's my experience and knowledge so far:

 * Pascal - tiny experience.
 Just basics.